"Live in the sunshine. Swim in the sea. Drink in the wild air."

 Cellina Rhiannon Whiteflame, Board President

-At each of our Open Celebrations, meetings, and events we make a commitment to honor the diversity of All Our Relations whereby any person who does no harm to others is welcome.
-At each of the open functions of the Grove there is an intention to create an atmosphere of acceptance of diversity by the facilitators.
+At each of these Open Celebrations we make a commitment to honor the diversity of All Our Relations whereby any person who does no harm to others in the circle is welcome.
+At each of the open celebrations there is an intention to create an atmosphere of acceptance of diversity by the circle facilitator.
 There is no discrimination based on race, age, sex, sexual orientation (e.g. whether gay, straight, or transgender), physical appearance, religion, class, or physical or mental disabilities.